decentralized-identity/didcomm.org/gossyp/README.md

 I'll be hungry.
 Let's get lunch.
 ```

-Now she needs a way to distribute this post to her group chat, along with all the follow-up messages that might flow in response.
+Now she needs a way to distribute this post to her group, along with all the follow-up messages that might flow in response.
 Gossyp can help.

-Alice creates the following DIDComm plaintext message, which embodies both a topic definition and some shared events for that topic's transcript, and prepares it to be sent to Bob and Carol:
+Alice creates the following DIDComm plaintext message, which embodies both a topic definition and an initial post for that topic's transcript, and prepares it to be sent to Bob and Carol:

 ```jsonc
 {